DaemonCypher/Realestate/README.md

 Without a backing of an organization to use Zillow API for faster request time or more request it is feasibly impossible to run the code alone on a personal computer for a nation wide scale.
 Will still be working on creating components of the project, but the complete implementation of the project will not be done for the reasons mentioned before.

-A more likely option is to only keep track of a city instead of the entire U.S. if used for personal reasons.
+A more likely option is to only keep track of a city or state instead of the entire U.S. if used for personal reasons.

+The code will be develop with SQlite3 as the backend database, Python3 for data collection, organization, and API for the frontend to communicate to.
+Node.js and D3.js will be used for grabing the data in the back and displaying charts in the frontend.

 # To be implemented
 * Candle Stick chart